sylabiUrl: /media/mbfpgewj/educ-929.pdf

 Trauma-Informed Teaching

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA) two-thirds of children reported at least one traumatic event by the age of 16 which in turn can affect academic performance, behavior, and social emotional learning (SEL).
-This course will prepare educators to implement commonly recognized strategies that support the brain’s ability to heal from trauma, allowing students to better engage and enjoy in-classroom activities.
+Many children experience trauma long before they reach high school.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that two-thirds of students face at least one traumatic event by age 16, which can impact academic performance, behavior, and social emotional learning (SEL).
+This online professional development course equips educators with trauma-informed strategies that support the brain’s ability to heal, foster resilience, and create supportive classrooms where students feel safe, engaged, and ready to learn.

 What is Trauma-Informed Teaching?